-PROMOTERS' GROUP SHAREHOLDING
+PROMOTERS' GROUP

-As on March 31, 2018, the total shareholding of the Promoters' Group of your Company is 60.7984 per cent and none of the Promoter / Promoters' Group shareholding is under pledge.
+shareholding of the Promoters' Group of your Company is 60.7984 per cent and none of the Promoter / Promoters' Group shareholding is under pledge.
 Further, in compliance with Regulation 31(2) of SEBI Listing Regulations, 2015, the entire shareholding of promoter(s) and promoter group is in dematerialised form.